silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

 * Love is about sacrifice and kindness, not personal chemistry
 * Ultimately, the health of a marriage is based on love, not personality
   * With enough mutual Spirit, any two Christians could be married and result in a wonderful marriage.
-The world relies on superficial factors as a substitute for love.
+The world relies on superficial factors as a substitute for love
   * At the same time, there is wisdom in marrying someone with compatible personality and interests.
-While love can overcome anything, such hurdles need not be sought out.
+While love can overcome anything, such hurdles need not be sought out

 ### Social Restraint

 #### Background

-- One defining property of a narrative setting is how constrained the characters are by society via laws, customs, and politics.
+- One defining property of a narrative setting is how constrained the characters are by society via laws, customs, and politics
 - A lawless setting does not mean there are no consequences for actions.
-There are still natural laws, just not laws enforced by a national government.
+There are still natural laws, just not laws enforced by a national government
-- In a lawless setting there is less organization, and thus less need for customs.
+- In a lawless setting there is less organization, and thus less need for customs
-- In a lawless setting, characters are less affected by politics.
+- In a lawless setting, characters are less affected by politics
 - With less restraint, characters are more free to make decisions that would otherwise be made for them.
-This can be useful for character studies.
+This can be useful for character studies
   - This is why child protagonists are so often disconnected from guardians.
-Firm guardianship restricts the child's ability and need to make hard life decisions.
+Firm guardianship restricts the child's ability and need to make hard life decisions

 #### Rules

-* Marloth tries to strike a tenuous balance between a lawful and lawless setting, but leans more toward lawlessness.
+* Marloth tries to strike a tenuous balance between a lawful and lawless setting, but leans more toward lawlessness

 ### Temporal Continuity

 #### Background

-* Temporal continuity is a term I invented to refer to an aspect of [pacing]([Pacing).
+* Temporal continuity is a term I invented to refer to an aspect of [pacing]([Pacing)
-  * There's probably a better, more established term but I don't know what it is and don't know where to find it.
+  * There's probably a better, more established term but I don't know what it is and don't know where to find it
-  * I'm thinking an alternate term could be "Temporal compression".
+  * I'm thinking an alternate term could be "Temporal compression"
-  * The opposite of temporal continuity is a temporal break.
+  * The opposite of temporal continuity is a temporal break
 * Temporal continuity is how much time passes between narrative elements (usually scenes).
   * Strong temporal continuity is when one scene bleeds into the next scene within a gap of minutes
   * Weak temporal continuity is when a scene begins on the following day